Of all the skills it takes to make comics, writing is one of the last I tried to tackle as a student and practitioner myself.

 Mind expanding stuff if you like thinking about story and time.
 Both of those appear to some extent in the previously mentioned Playlist.

 My First and most important personal lesson, is Edit, Edit, Edit. and Edit again.
 And then one more time for good measure.
 Writing is Editing.
 Even the continuous draft ‘On the road’, wasn’t the final draft.
 I rewrote Dream Life several times before I even hit on the plot structure I used in the final version.

 Next, think of comics as an art of compression.
 Simplifying a story down to its most basic elements.
 It’s fair to say that compression was key to being able to tell a good story in a one page tabloid comic like Little Nemo or Krazy Kat.
 But it’s a factor in long form stories too.

 That said I love playing with decompression in some instances.
-But we don’t want to slow things down to much, show every moment, that would be dull.
+But we don’t want to slow things down to much.
+That would be dull.
 So it’s always ‘relatively speaking’ still a form of compressed storytelling in comics.
-Otherwise it would be a film strip.
+Otherwise it would be a film strip!

 This subject has been talked about a lot, Superhero authors Warren Ellis, Dan Slott, and Brian Wood have openly explored various forms of formally compressed storytelling, and post Maus, Spiegelman has become a big advocate of it too.

-And of course, contextually, decompression has become a popular thing to explore too.
+And of course, contextually, decompression has become a popular thing to explore.
 I’m not the only one playing with that.
 Stuart Moore’s A Thousand Flowers: Compression, Decompression is an excellent read on this [pdf].